Rhoys Wiggins: Return to AFC Bournemouth

 Eddie Howe signed Wiggins for AFC Bournemouth for a fourth time on 30 January 2016, for a fee understood by the media to be £200,000; he agreed a two-and-a-half-year deal.
 He said he hoped to redeem himself in the eyes of those supporters who had been left with "a sour taste in [their] mouths" when he left for Charlton Athletic five years before.
 Having joined the club to provide cover for Charlie Daniels, Wiggins himself was plagued by fitness concerns throughout the 2015–16 season.
 He was an unused substitute four times but never took the field as his team retained their Premier League status.

 Wiggins signed for Championship club Birmingham City on 31 August 2016 on loan until the following January.
 He was carrying a hamstring injury when he arrived, and did not make his debut until 1 October, as a second-half substitute in a 1–0 win against Blackburn Rovers.
 With regular left-back Jonathan Grounds suspended, Wiggins made his second appearance, and first start, in the Second City derby against Aston Villa on 30 October.
 After what manager Gary Rowett dubbed an "absolutely brilliant" performance, he was stretchered off in stoppage time with what appeared to be a serious knee injury.
 Despite several operations, the injury forced his retirement from football some 18 months later.

 International career

 Wiggins is eligible to play for either England (the country he was born) and Wales (through his father).
 He previously represented Wales U17 and Wales U19 sides.

 While at Crystal Palace, Wiggins regularly turned out for the Wales under-21 team.
-It wasn't until on 9 September 2008 when he scored his first Wales U21 goal, in a 3–0 win over Romania U21.
+On 9 September 2008, he scored his first Wales U21 goal, in a 3–0 win over Romania U21.
 Wiggins went on to make ten appearances and scoring once for the U21 side.

 His appearances led to a call-up to the senior squad for a friendly against Trinidad and Tobago in May 2006, however he remained on the bench.
 In October 2013, seven years on from his last call up, he was called up for the FIFA World Cup 2014 qualifying matches against Belgium and Macedonia.